INL Colombia Training Ammunition

 Quick Summary

-The Department of State, Bureau of International Narcotics and Law Enforcement Affairs (INL) is soliciting proposals for Training Ammunition for the Colombian National Police Special Units.
-This opportunity is a Total Small Business Set-Aside and seeks to procure new, frangible ammunition to support INL Bogota's training programs aimed at combating transnational narcotics trafficking, environmental crimes, and other criminal activity.
-Proposals are due March 27, 2026, at 3:00 PM ET.
+The Department of State, Bureau of International Narcotics and Law Enforcement Affairs (INL), is soliciting quotes for Training Ammunition to support the Colombian National Police Special Units in combating transnational narcotics trafficking, environmental crimes, and other criminal activities.
+This is a Total Small Business Set-Aside.
+Quotes are due by April 27, 2026, at 3:00 PM EDT.

 Scope of Work